apiato/documentation/docs/general/faq.md

 ### How to change the default API URL (Subdomain and Prefix)? {#how-to-change-the-default-api-url}

-By default Apiato uses `api.` as subdomain for all endpoints.
-And adds only the `v1` API version as prefix.
+By default, Apiato uses `api.` as subdomain for all endpoints and adds only the `v1` API version as prefix.

 To change this from `api.apiato.com` to `apiato.com/api/`, do the following: